- Dog slips on floors are common — Flooring type is usually the reason why dogs slide so much in the house.

 - Prevention is easy — Lessen dog slips and falls with one of these 12 tips and strategies.

-If you’ve noticed your dog slipping and sliding on your shiny indoor floors, don’t panic.
-Most pups will slip and slide on shiny linoleum, laminate, tile, hardwood floors, or on any hard indoor flooring, really.
-This is a common canine response to surfaces that their paws just weren’t designed for.
-After all, their nails can’t flex and grip a hard surface in the same way they can on grass, soil, or carpeting.
+If you notice your dog slipping and sliding on your shiny indoor floors, don’t panic.
+Most pups slip and slide on shiny linoleum, laminate, tile, hardwood floors, or other hard indoor flooring.
+This is a common canine response to surfaces their paws just weren’t designed for.
+After all, their nails can’t flex and grip a hard surface the way they grip grass, soil, or carpeting.

-But even though it’s usually the floor that’s to blame for this Bambi-on-ice performance from your furry friend, there are other reasons your pup might be having a hard time: they might have dry paw pads, underlying issues, or joint and ligament pain.
+But even though it’s usually the floor that’s to blame for this Bambi-on-ice performance from your furry friend, there are other reasons your pup might be having a hard time: they might have an underlying health issue, dry paw pads, or joint and ligament pain.

-🚨 See a vet if your senior dog is finding it tough to get around the house.
-They’re more likely to be suffering from underlying conditions that affect their stability.
+🚨 See a vet if your senior dog finds it tough to get around the house.
+Due to their age, they’re more likely to be suffering from underlying conditions that affect their stability.

 While one of the best ways to stop your dog from sliding around the place is to keep them in good physical shape, there are several other solutions you might want to consider.
 Here are our favorite solutions for slipping and sliding, from paw products to simple household solutions.

 If your dog’s paw pads are dry and cracked, they’ll struggle for purchase on any surface.
 One of the best starting points to stop your pup from slipping and sliding is a solid paw balm.
 Paw balms are designed to soothe and repair cracked paw pads.

 Some of our personal favorites are “pawtection” products by Natural Dog Company, which have hundreds of five-star reviews, come in various sizes and combinations, and are made in the USA from organic, natural ingredients.